oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/README.md

 ### Limitations

-Refer to the [User guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-fmw-domains/soa-suite/) for limitations in this release.
+Refer to the [User guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-fmw-domains/soa-suite/#limitations) for limitations in this release.

 ### Getting started

-The fastest way to experience the operator is to follow the [User guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-fmw-domains/soa-suite/) or try out the deployment [scripts](https://oracle.github.io/weblogic-kubernetes-operator/samples/simple/domains/soa-domain/).
+The fastest way to experience the operator is to follow the [User guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-fmw-domains/soa-suite/).